sunesimonsen/emacs-runtests/Readme.md

-Under construction

 This Emacs extension will run an external script called runtests that should be in your path.
-If the script fails the output of the script will be shown.
+If the script fails the output of the script will be shown with ansi colors.

 Example runtests script